Endoykoo/Anonymous-chat-App/README.md

 ### Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Endoykoo).
+For any questions or issues, please contact me [here](https://github.com/Endoykoo).